StarManTheGamer/poly-newdocs/docs/objects/static-classes/Input.md

 ### KeyDown:string { event }

-Gets triggered when a key was pressed.
+Fires when a key is pressed.

 **Example**